CHAPTER 76 BWV 34a O ewiges Feuer, o Ursprung der Liebe

 The alto aria is the third and final movement that may be retrieved in full from the C 34.
 The chosen sheep, beloved of Jacob, become souls selected by God in the later version but the essential theme, happiness in the great rewards of God’s blessings, remains the same.
 So, indeed, does the music with its haunting sound of flutes doubling the muted violins an octave higher.
 Whether heard in the context of the secular or religious cantata, this is an aria that no Bach lover would wish to be without!

-The allusion to sheep is made in order to introduce the biblical reference to Jacob's love of Rachel.
+The allusion to sheep is made in order to introduce the biblical reference to Jacob’s love of Rachel.
 This particular example has, however, a sting in the tail as biblical scholars will be aware.
 In the end Jacob did not get what he wanted or expected!
-One can only suspect a moment of cynical, albeit disguised censure on the part of the lyricist towards the divinely bestowed gift of marriage extolled in the rest of the cantata!
+One can only suspect a moment of cynical and slightly scurrilous humour on the part of the lyricist (albeit disguised for the cognoscenti) towards the divinely bestowed gift of marriage extolled in the rest of the cantata!
+This was an age of hidden meanings concealed within canons and other musical puzzles.
+It should not surprise us to find something similar within the texts.

 But Edom was also a Gittite, one of those who formed David’s bodyguard and a ‘guest’ in Israel.
 Consequently, this metaphor may have a number of different layers of meaning to which the biblical scholar would be attuned, further evidence suggesting that the groom might have been a man of the church.
 Could there even be a concealed challenge to orthodoxy, if not quite amounting to heresy, in the notion that even those who are not of the faith may cherish and enjoy the bestowal of God’s gift of Love?